Hamed Hajimehdi

-Hamed Hajimehdi (حامد حاجی مهدی; born 19 January 1988) is an Iranian professional footballer and former futsal player who plays as a midfielder for Mendiola 1991 of the Philippines Football League.
+Hamed Hajimehdi (حامد حاجی مهدی; born 19 January 1988) is an Iranian professional footballer and former futsal player who plays as a midfielder for One Taguig of the Philippines Football League.
 He has mainly played for various clubs in the Philippines.

 Football career

 Pasargad

 Hajimehdi first played futsal in various countries, playing for the futsal team of Persepolis in his home country of Iran and also the UAE and Thailand.

 In 2012, he and his brother Hassan signed for Pasargard FC in the Philippines, who were participating in the United Football League.
 In 2013, Pasargad made it to the final of the 2012–13 PFF National Men's Club Championship, but lost to Ceres–La Salle.
 He left after two seasons at the club.

 Stallion and Global

 After playing one season with Union Internacional Manila, he joined then-UFL champions Stallion.
 After half a season with the team, he joined Global, where he won the 2014 United Football League.